segmentio/segment-docs/src/api/public-api/index.md

 | Available in Europe     | The Public API is accessible to both US and EU-based workspaces.                                                                                                    |                                                               |
 | Increased reliability   | The Public API features more stable endpoints, and a 99.8% success rate                                                                                             |

-## Creating A Public API Token
+## Creating a Public API token

-Navigate to this link to [create a Public API Token](https://app.segment.com/goto-my-workspace/settings/access-management/tokens), or follow these steps : In your Segment workspace navigate to _**Settings**_ → _**Workspace settings**_ → _**Access Management** tab_ → _**Tokens** tab_.
-On the right, click the `+ Create Token` button.
-Create a description for the token and assign access : Workspace Owner or Workspace Member.
-Click `Create` and make sure to save the access token before clicking `Done`, as you will not be able to see it again.
+> info "Only Workspace Owners can create a Public API token"

-_Please note that only a Workspace Owner can create a Public API token._
+> Only users with the Workspace Owner role can create a Public API token.
+For more information about roles, see Segment's [Roles](/docs/segment-app/iam/roles/) documentation.

+To create a Public API token in your Segment workspace:
+1. Navigate to Settings > Workspace settings > Access Management > Tokens.
+2. Click the **+ Create Token** button.
+3. Create a description for the token and assign it either Workspace Owner or Workspace Member access.
+4. Click **Create**.
+5. Copy your workspace token somewhere secure and click **Done**.

-To begin sending requests to the Public API, make sure to include the Public API Token into your HTTP requests with the `Authorization` Header and configured with `Bearer Token` and the newly generated Public API token's value.
+To begin sending requests to the Public API, make sure to include the Public API Token into your HTTP requests with the `Authorization` Header and configured with `Bearer Token` and the value of the newly generated Public API token.

 ## API Token Security